HVAC contractors in

 Frequently Asked Questions

-What license do I need to do HVAC work in Dearborn, MI?
+What license do I need to work as an HVAC contractor in Dearborn, Michigan?

-How much does a furnace installation cost in Dearborn?
+How much do HVAC permits cost in Dearborn?

 What insurance do HVAC contractors need in Michigan?

-Michigan requires minimum $100,000 general liability insurance for mechanical contractors.
-Workers compensation is mandatory when employing others, per Michigan licensing requirements.
+Michigan requires minimum $300,000 per occurrence, $600,000 aggregate general liability insurance.
+Workers compensation is mandatory if you have employees, according to Michigan licensing requirements.

 HVAC contractors in Dearborn